 Prior to the Sheriffs’ Association, Jarrod served as the Executive Director of the South Carolina Law Enforcement Officers’ Association (SCLEOA).
 In that position, Bruder was involved with a number of key legislative issues.
 Perhaps most notably, Bruder played a key role in the restructuring of the Police Officers Retirement System in 2012.
 In addition, Bruder also served as the Grant Coordinator for United States Congressman J. Gresham Barrett.
 He also worked in Youth Ministry at First Baptist Church, North Augusta.

-Mr. Bruder is a proud graduate of Clemson University, where he earned his Bachelor’s Degree in Political Science and Minored in Communication.
-Jarrod is married to his wife Joy and has two children – Ben and Mackenzie – and a third daughter, Katelyn, is due in July of 2015.
+Mr. Bruder is a proud graduate of Clemson University, where he earned his Bachelor’s Degree in Political Science and minored in Communication.
+Jarrod is married to his wife Joy and has three children – Ben, Mackenzie and Katelyn.

 Executive Director Committees